civilKaos82/behavior-drill-ajax-basics-challenge/README.md

 1.  `bundle install`
 2.  `rake db:all`
-3.  `shotgun config.ru`
+3.  `bundle exec shotgun`
 4. Navigate to `localhost:9393` and follow the instructions.

-### Release 1:  Simple AJAX GET and POST that returns a partial

-What jquery method can you use to write html to an element?
+### Release 0:  Implementing AJAX CRUD/RESTful Routes with partials

+[This](http://api.jquery.com/serialize/) might be useful for submitting form data.

-### Release 2:  Simple AJAX GET and POST that returns json
+### Release 1:  Simple AJAX GET and POST that returns json

 Time to lookup what exactly [JSON](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/) is.

-### Release 3:  Implementing AJAX CRUD/RESTful Routes with partials

-[This](http://api.jquery.com/serialize/) might be useful for submitting form data.

 You might need to find out what fired an event.
 Look at [this](http://api.jquery.com/event.target/).